Stocks end mixed after Fed notes progress on the economy

 The Fed has kept its benchmark short-term rate pegged at nearly zero since March 2020, when the pandemic tore through the economy.
 The central bank has also been buying $120 billion in Treasury and mortgage bonds each month in a bid to spur more borrowing and spending.

-Beyond the Fed, stocks mostly swayed between small gains and losses Wednesday as investors reviewed the latest batch of quarterly earnings reports.

-Gains in several big communications, health care and technology stocks helped offset drops in companies that rely on consumer spending and makers of household and personal products.
-Google's parent company Alphabet was a standout, jumping 3.3% after reporting a profit surge last quarter.

-Analysts expect the Fed to reduce the bond purchases that have helped keep interest rates low through the pandemic.
+Analysts expect the Fed to move toward reducing the bond purchases that have helped keep interest rates low through the pandemic.
 The big question for investors is the timing and pace of such a pullback.
 The market is also weighing concerns about the pace of the economic recovery, which could be stymied by the renewed spread of COVID-19.

 “The pace is going to be slower than some folks predicted because of the delta variant,” said Greg Bassuk, founder and CEO of AXS Investments.
 “We believe that we’re going to continue to see a greater opening recovery, but with a lot more volatility.”